Download PDF

 - FDI Inflow:

-Lesotho’s economic freedom score is 48.1, making its economy the 157th freest in the 2022 Index.
-Lesotho is ranked 38th among 47 countries in the Sub-Saharan Africa region, and its overall score is below the regional and world averages.
+Lesotho’s economic freedom score is 51.6, making its economy the 141st freest in the 2023 Index.
+Its score is 3.5 points higher than last year.
+Lesotho is ranked 33rd out of 47 countries in the Sub-Saharan Africa region, and its overall score is below the world and regional averages.

 Background

-Landlocked within a mountainous area of South Africa, Basutoland was renamed the Kingdom of Lesotho upon independence from the United Kingdom in 1966.
-It is a parliamentary constitutional monarchy, currently headed by King Letsie III.
-In 2020, Finance Minister Moeketsi Majoro replaced Prime Minister Thomas Thabane, who resigned after being implicated in the murder of his ex-wife.
+Basutoland was renamed the Kingdom of Lesotho upon independence from the United Kingdom in 1966.
+Lesotho is a parliamentary constitutional monarchy that is currently headed by King Letsie III.
+Diamond magnate Samuel Matekane was sworn in as prime minister in October 2022.
 Lesotho’s narrow economic base consists of textile manufacturing, agriculture, diamond mining, remittances from Basothos working in South Africa, and regional customs revenue.
 About three-fourths of the population is engaged in animal herding and subsistence agriculture.
 A large dam and tunnel infrastructure project will divert water to South Africa and provide money and hydropower to Lesotho.

 Rule of Law